Year at a Glance for

 - Request Letters of Reference (form available on the District Scholarship Website – Forms Section)

-- S.I.N.
-Many scholarship applications ask that you include your S.I.N. when you claim the award.
-If you do not already have a Social Insurance Number, you should apply for a S.I.N. before December 5th.
+- S.I.N.: Many scholarship applications ask you to include your Social Insurance Number. when you claim the award.
+If you do not already have a Social Insurance Number, you should apply for a S.I.N. before December.
 Apply for S.I.N.

 October